londonrials/uciFramework-core/README.md

 + Jumping was nerfed, no more double jumping.
 Player Movements:
 + Player can purposely ragdoll by pressing space two times quickly.
++ Player can put their hands up by pressing X.
 ```